ferfebles/redtick/README.md

 * You can launch a pomodoro by M-x redtick, or M-x redtick-with-description (manual description).

+You should install SoX (Sound eXchange http://sox.sourceforge.net) if you want to hear the clock ticking!

 It only shows the timer in the selected window (a moving timer replicated in each window is a little bit distracting!).